Printable Writing Lines Templates [PDF Included]

 The first thing to note before you begin teaching a child to write is to check for readiness.
 You can take the leap when the child is not too fidgety and can sit on the chair for a few minutes at a time.
 If they are familiar with letters, know how to hold a pencil, and have had the chance to scribble with crayons and markers, it may be time for them to start writing.

-Even though a child can hold a pencil, that does not necessarily mean they have good pencil control.
 Start off with a few coloring worksheets or some easy writing activities so the child can develop good control.
 Once they achieve this, switch them to practicing preliminary shapes, which are used to form different types of letters.
-Depending on the child’s age, ask them to practice making a straight line from top to bottom, a horizontal line, a slanting line, a triangle, a cross, etc. You can use our free kindergarten writing worksheets for this purpose to help kids learn to write in a step-by-step manner starting from standing, slanting, and curved lines.

 Because handwriting is a complex skill, you may also want to provide the child with manipulatives for building writing skills.
 You can even use specific handwriting tools in case you have a special needs child who needs extra help to master this skill.
-And finally, prepare a stack of writing line pages or print them using online templates so it is ready to use as and when required.

 Benefits of using writing lines templates

 Pages with writing lines are very useful during the initial stages when children begin to write.
 As we know, writing is not a natural skill we have since birth but is something we learn through regular practice.
-To support kids in the learning process, writing lines pages helps in the following ways:
+To support kids in the learning process, writing lines pages help in the following ways:

 • It allows kids to write in a straight line.